mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 with the binlogrouter.

 The avrorouter can also be deployed directly on the master server which removes the need to use the binlogrouter.
 This does require a lot more disk space on the master server as both the binlogs and the Avro format files are stored there.
+It is recommended to deploy the avrorouter and the binlogrouter on a remove server so that the data streaming process has a minimal effect on performance.

 The first part configures the services and sets them up for the binary log to Avro file conversion.
 The second part of this tutorial uses the client listener